tlindsay42/PSRyver/README.md

 ## Notes

-This project was ported with :heart: from v0.1.0 of [Warren Frame's](https://github.com/RamblingCookieMonster) awesome [PSSlack project](https://github.com/RamblingCookieMonster/PSSlack/tree/c0bf2b67278d5df455ae769d5912aa25d09fcf72).
+This project was forked with :heart: from v0.1.0 of [Warren Frame's](https://github.com/RamblingCookieMonster) awesome [PSSlack project](https://github.com/RamblingCookieMonster/PSSlack/tree/c0bf2b67278d5df455ae769d5912aa25d09fcf72).
 Thanks Warren!

 Currently evaluating .NET Core / Cross-platform functionality.
 The following will not work initially:

 * Serialization of URIs via `Set-PSRyverConfig`.
 Set these values per-session if needed.
 * `[System.Drawing.Color]::SomeColor` shortcut.
-Use the provided `$_PSRyverColorMap` hash to simplify this.
+Use the provided `$Script:PSRyverColorMap` hash to simplify this.
-    * Example: `$_PSRyverColorMap.Red`
+    * Example: `$Script:PSRyverColorMap.Red`

 If you want to go beyond interacting with the Ryver API, you might consider [using a bot](http://ramblingcookiemonster.github.io/PoshBot/#references).